COVESA/iot-event-analytics/README.md

 - Run `docker-compose -f docker-compose/docker-compose.platform.yml up`

-- __Important:__ If you want to specify an alternative configuration directory for the IoTea Platform and/or the MQTT Broker, you can create alternative configuration folders in a different directory<br>
+- __Important:__ If you want to specify an alternative configuration directory for the IoT Event Analytics Platform and/or the MQTT Broker, you can create alternative configuration folders in a different directory<br>
 Your configuration directories should look like this

   ```code